quantmind/pulsar/docs/source/tutorials/coroutine.rst

 The event loop
 ~~~~~~~~~~~~~~~~~~~~~~~

-A :class:`Deferred` has accessed to the event loop via the
+A :class:`.Deferred` has accessed to the event loop via the
-:attr:`Deferred.event_loop` attribute.
+:attr:`.Deferred._loop` attribute.
 The event loop can be set during
 initialisation::

     d = Deferred(event_loop=loop)

 If not set, it is obtained using the ``get_event_loop`` function.

-A vanilla :class:`Deferred` needs the event loop only when invoking
+A vanilla :class:`.Deferred` needs the event loop only when invoking
-the :meth:`Deferred.set_timeout` method.
-On the other hand, A :class:`Task`
+the :meth:`.Deferred.set_timeout` method.
+On the other hand, A :class:`.DeferredTask`
-(a :class:`Deferred` which consumes a :ref:`coroutine <coroutine>`) requires
+(a :class:`.Deferred` which consumes a :ref:`coroutine <coroutine>`) requires
 it during initialisation.

 .. _deferred-cancel: